The Historical Role of Intergroups in AA

 Just as the aim of each AA member is personal sobriety, the aim of our services is to bring sobriety within reach of all who want it.
 If nobody does the group’s chores, if the area’s telephone rings unanswered, if we do not reply to our mail, then AA as we know it would stop.
 Our communications lines with those who need our help would be broken.

-In early AA, the fundamental role of a service center was to be there when the phone rang, to help the still suffering alcoholic find a meeting or connect them to a sober alcoholic willing to do 12th step work.
+In early AA, the fundamental role of a service centre was to be there when the phone rang, to help the still suffering alcoholic find a meeting or connect them to a sober alcoholic willing to do 12th step work.
 It’s the bedrock.
-Of course, from the beginning, some service centers, for instance in Cleveland, included other special services, such as cooperation with hospitals, treatment centers or detox facilities.
+Of course, from the beginning, some service centres, for instance in Cleveland, included other special services, such as cooperation with hospitals, treatment centres or detox facilities.
 As time went on, some service centers in larger urban areas added even more special services.
 For instance, some developed committees to communicate with corrections facilities.
 Many developed committees to communicate with local media groups, government, educational, religious and other organizations.
 Many developed social committees to organize holiday alkathons, round-ups, picnics and other special events.
 Most began publishing their own newsletter:

 AA’s first newsletter was the Cleveland Central Bulletin.
 Its publication began in October, 1942.
 It was an outgrowth of the mimeographed “Bulletin to all Groups” as a way of sending information not only to the Cleveland, Ohio Groups, but to the Cleveland AA members serving in the armed services.
 The New York headquarters liked the Central Bulletin so much that they began publishing their own “meeting in print” in 1944 – The Grapevine.”
 (Mitchell K., Growth of Central Offices, http://alcoholism.about.com/ library/blmitch19.htm)